Nathaniel Parker: Film and television

 In 2011, Parker joined the cast of Merlin, to play the character of Agravaine de Bois for all 13 episodes of the fourth series.
 He also appeared in the independent comedy-drama The Perfect Host, alongside David Hyde Pierce.

 In 2012, Parker was cast alongside YouTube reviewer Stuart Ashen in the Alienware-sponsored sci-fi thriller series The Proxy.
 He also appeared as Chief Inspector Armand Gamache of the Sûreté du Québec in the film adaptation of Louise Penny's murder mystery novel Still Life, set in rural Quebec.
 He also starred in the TV series, Me and Mrs Jones broadcast in 2012.

 In July 2015, Parker played the domestic bully Dicky Carmichael in the BBC's two-part television adaptation of Sadie Jones' debut novel The Outcast.
 In June 2015, it was announced that Parker would play the role of King Achish in ABC TV's series Of Kings and Prophets.

 In 2018, Parker appeared in two films, firstly as King Hamlet (better known as the Ghost), in Ophelia opposite Daisy Ridley, then as Lewis in the sports comedy-drama Swimming with Men.
 He also played Lord Chiltern in Oscar Wilde's An Ideal Husband at the Vaudeville Theatre; the production received positive reviews from critics and was later broadcast in cinemas.

 In 2019, he played civil servant Sir Robert Hamilton in The Warrior Queen of Jhansi, a period drama about the life of Rani Lakshmi Bai, one of the leading figures in the Indian Rebellion of 1857.
-That same year, he appeared in ITV drama A Confession as Richard Latham QC.
+That same year, he appeared in the ITV drama A Confession as Richard Latham QC.

-In 2021, Parker appeared on television in Spanish-language romantic drama series The Vineyard as Edward Clayton, as well as ITV thriller The Beast Must Die.
-He also had a supporting role as Sir Robert de Thibouville in historical drama The Last Duel, directed by Ridley Scott.
+In 2021, Parker appeared on television in the Spanish-language romantic drama series The Vineyard as Edward Clayton, as well as ITV thriller The Beast Must Die.
+He also had a supporting role as Sir Robert de Thibouville, father of the heroine in the historical drama The Last Duel, directed by Ridley Scott.
 In 2022, he played Whale in romantic comedy Up on the Roof.

 In 2023, Parker played Miles Dewson in British sci-fi thriller T.I.M..
 The film was released on Netflix on 16 August.
 On television, he featured in Paramount+ period thriller The Doll Factory as Liston, and guest starred in one episode of Midsomer Murders, playing Brian Havergal.

-In 2024, Parker is due to appear in period wartime drama Desperate Journey, directed by Annabel Jankel.
+In 2024, Parker played Chef Bossard in the period wartime drama Desperate Journey, directed by Annabel Jankel.